-BIO The Story Of A French Italian Little Girl Who Moved to America
+The Story Of A French Italian Girl Who Moved to America

 IN A NUTSHELL I grew up in Paris in an Italian family.
 My mother is from Umbria and my father from Tuscany, 2 very beautiful places known for their olive oil, wine and "dolce vita".
 French accent, Italian blood, is how I define myself.
-I live now in Brooklyn with my husband, the musician Oscar Noriega, in a happy house located in one of the sweetest neighborhood in the world, Windsor Terrace.
+I have been living in United States for over 20 years, based in Brooklyn NY.

 I like mixing different techniques and mediums - ink drawing, calligraphy, oil and gouache paint, screen printing, and clay.
 I'm inspired by the fruits and vegetables I eat, tiny flowers and tall trees, the animals who live with me as well as the wild ones.
 I love collecting rocks, fruits and long grasses that I let dry, and admit being, somewhat, a little bit fascinated by decay.
 I also collect, since a young age, small vintage objects and postcards, basically charming little things with no specific topic.
 My style is realistic and poetic, my world is nurtured by B&W movies and old photographs.

-WHAT I DO I create illustrations and design to promote music events , posters for concerts, album covers, t-shirts and stickers.
+WHAT I DO I create illustrations and design to promote cultural events, posters for concerts, album covers, t-shirts and stickers.
 I help small businesses developing their visual brand identity and social media.
 According to the need of the project, I offer marketing consulting, graphic design, illustration, and photography.

 LEFT TO RIGHT 1995, with my brother Luciano in Italie.
 That day we went shopping in Siena and improvised a silly photoshoot with my new hats.
 1996, four chairs found on the sidewalk of my street in Brooklyn.
 I decorated them with portraits of an Italian family from an old postcard I bought in Ellis Island.
 1996, after I moved to New York I started taking pictures.
 1997, with my husband, just married.